BubbleGumWarior/DungeonLair/readme.txt

 # 1. Delete the old build output in the backend public directory
 Remove-Item -Recurse -Force D:\Coding\DungeonLair\DungeonLair\Backend\public

-# 2. Build your Angular app
+# 2. Build your Angular app (remember to cd into frontend)
 npm run build

 # 3. Copy the new build output to the backend public directory